In an ectopic pregnancy, the fetus cannot survive.

 A fetus in an ectopic pregnancy sometimes survives for several weeks.
 However, because tissues outside the uterus cannot provide the necessary blood supply and support, ultimately the fetus does not survive.
 The structure containing the fetus typically ruptures after about 6 to 16 weeks, long before the fetus is able to live on its own.
 When an ectopic pregnancy ruptures, bleeding may be severe and even threaten the life of the woman.
 The later the structure ruptures, the worse the blood loss, and the higher the risk of death.
 However, if an ectopic pregnancy is treated before it ruptures, the woman rarely dies.

-Two of 100 pregnancies are an ectopic pregnancy.
+About two of 100 pregnancies are an ectopic pregnancy.

 Ectopic Pregnancy: A Mislocated Pregnancy

 Normally, an egg is fertilized in the fallopian tube and becomes implanted in the uterus.
 However, if the tube is narrowed or blocked, the egg may move slowly or become stuck.
 The fertilized egg may never reach the uterus, resulting in an ectopic pregnancy.

 An ectopic pregnancy may be located in many different places, including a fallopian tube, an ovary, the cervix, and the abdomen.

 Symptoms of ectopic pregnancy vary and may not occur until the structure containing the ectopic pregnancy ruptures.
 Most women have vaginal bleeding or spotting and/or pain. which may be dull, sharp, or crampy, in the lower abdomen.
 Menstrual periods may or may not be late or missed.
 Some women do not suspect that they are pregnant.